artob/ar.to/content/essays/2023/12/open-letter-to-andreessen.md

   - Dubai
   - UAE
 projects: []
-summary: "My response to Marc Andreessen's Techno-Optimist Manifesto."
+summary: "My response to Marc Andreessen's Techno-Optimist Manifesto, wherein I highlight the city-state of Dubai as the epitome of techno-optimism and mankind's first large-scale terraforming project."
 ---

 [![The original tweet](/essays/2023/12/featured.jpg)](https://twitter.com/bendiken/status/1739813384399343693)